shiiijo/Socio/README.md

 8. Users can post their blogs and others can comment on other's posts/blogs
 9. Authenticated users can do ```CRUD``` operation on their posts/blogs
 10. Chat Engine is integrated with the web app using ```socket.io```
+11. Mail notification service is integrated using ```node-mailer``` , it will notify users once post, and comments are added or received